They Died with Their Boots On: Plot

-When Custer and Libbie arrive at Fort Lincoln, Custer finds the soldiers a drunken, rowdy, and undisciplined lot in need of firm leadership.
+When Custer arrives at Fort Lincoln with Libbie, he finds the drunken, rowdy, and undisciplined soldiers in need of firm leadership.
 His old West Point enemy, Ned Sharp (Arthur Kennedy), who has a government license to run the fort's trading post and saloon, is providing Winchester repeating rifles to the local Native Americans.
-Furious, Custer stops the rifle sales and permanently closes the saloon.
-He then instills proper military discipline in his men and introduces a regimental song, "Garryowen", both of which quickly bring fame to the U.S. 7th Cavalry under Custer's command.
-The 7th has many engagements with Lakota tribal chief Crazy Horse (Anthony Quinn), who eventually offers peace, wanting a treaty that will protect the sacred Black Hills; Custer and Washington sign the treaty, but soon it is bankrupting Sharp's trading posts.
-Sharp and several others spread a rumor that large gold deposits have been discovered in the Black Hills.
-American settlers stream into the area in violation of the treaty, but Custer and his troops permit no infractions.
-To embarrass Custer, Sharp passes out free bottles of liquor to Custer's men hours before they drunkenly pass in revue, in complete disarray, before Commissioner Taipe, a politician in league with Sharp.
-Custer punches both Sharp and the commissioner in anger, and he is quickly relieved of his command.
+Custer stops the rifle sales and permanently closes the saloon.
+He introduces a regimental song, "Garryowen", and U.S. 7th Cavalry under Custer's command engages Lakota warriors under tribal chief Crazy Horse (Anthony Quinn).
+The Lakota want a treaty to protect the sacred Black Hills.
+Custer and Washington sign the treaty.
+When Sharp's trading posts lose money, he conspires to spread a rumor of large gold deposits in the Black Hills.
+American settlers stream into the area in violation of the treaty.
+To embarrass Custer, who stands in the way of the settlers, Sharp passes out free liquor to Custer's men.
+They drunkenly pass in revue, in complete disarray, before Commissioner Taipe, a politician in league with Sharp.
+Custer is relieved of command when he punches Sharp and the commissioner.

-On the way to Washington for his Court martial Custer hears from Libbie about attempts to start the gold rush in the Black Hills and realizes from the timing that it has been fabricated, a plan that would bring much business and large profits to a select group.
-Outraged, Custer takes the information to the U.S. Congress, but they only ridicule him, refusing to hear his evidence.
+Travelling to Washington for his Court martial Custer hears from Libbie about the Black Hills gold rush plan, realizing it has been fabricated to maximize profits for a select group of businesses.
+Custer takes the information to the U.S. Congress which ridicules him.
 When news arrives that the presence of gold miners has led to open conflict between the Lakota and U.S. troops, Custer appeals in person to President Ulysses S. Grant, one soldier to another, who restores him to command.